NitinChauhan22/General-Purpose/README.md

 # General-Purpose
+It contains codes for public use like
-Test the telnet connection from a Windows Operating system to
+  1. Telnet tester: Test the telnet connection from a Windows Operating system to Destination IP on the required port.